SDTC-CPMed/multi-organ_DigiTwin/README.md

 ## Environemental set-up to run these scripts

-We have used R v4.1.1 and Python 3.7.6 for the development of these codes.
+We have used R v4.1.1 and v4.0.4, Python 3.7.6, and MATLAB_R2019b for the development of these codes.

 ### Quality assessment and sorting